What’s in an FNAME?

 Focus on helping people decide what to do next and demonstrating your brand’s value.
 These are just a few behavioral starting points for tailoring your emails and some examples:

 Personalization should feel, well, personal, not so very different from getting an email from someone you know.
-Spend time on your words and tone and voice to escape lazy business-speak, consider going minimal on the design (many email clients turn off images by default), and email like a real human!
+Spend time on your words and tone and voice to escape lazy business-speak, consider going minimal on the design (many email clients turn off images by default).

 If you’re using tags and templating to include first names, have a fallback to avoid those “HI NONAME” situations.
 Here’s an example of how I handle this for our weekly newsletter: